1987 Brisbane Rugby League season

-The 1987 Brisbane Rugby League premiership was the 77th season of Brisbane's semi-professional rugby league football competition.
+The 1987 Brisbane Rugby League premiership was the 77th season of Brisbane's professional rugby league football competition.
 Nine teams from across Brisbane competed for the premiership, which culminated in a grand final match between the Redcliffe and Past Brothers clubs.

 Season summary

+The format of the Winfield Cup was changed once again for the 1987 season, with games between Brisbane sides in the Winfield State League no longer granting competition points for the regular season.
+Instead, rounds 2 to 5 of the Woolies Pre-Season Competition were once again treated as first-grade games (Round 1, in which only 2 games were played, did not give competition points).